• United States

 3.63 mi / 873 ft gain

 This is a great spot for an afternoon hike near Phoenix.
 There are some beautiful rock formations, nice trails, and pretty stunning views of the city and desert beyond.
-It's open year round and is dog friendly so if you've got a pup, definitely bring it along.
-It gets super hot in the summer and ...
+It's open year round and is family and dog friendly, so if you've got slightly older kiddos or a pup, definitely bring them alon...

 Read more